-If you loved The Girl on the Train then gear up for the next title from bestselling author Paula Hawkins, set to hit bookstore shelves in May.
+The Girl on the Train then gear up for the next title from bestselling author Paula Hawkins, set to hit bookstore shelves in May.
 Into the Water takes readers to a small town, where a teenage girl and later a single mother are found drowned in the nearby river — two deaths that bring long-buried local mysteries back to the surface of daily living, disturbing the town and its residents in ways that will haunt you long after this book is over.
+Click here to buy.

 Available in March, this mystery thriller is filled with family secrets and a legacy of death and disappearance for the infamous “Roanoke Girls” — a privileged Kansas matriarchy with more than its fair share of tragic drama.
 Lane Roanoke fled her family estate after learning the truth about her mother’s suicide, and 11 years later she’s called back to address the mysterious disappearance of her cousin, Allegra.
 Will this homecoming mean Lane can finally make peace with her family’s secrets and her own past with them?
 You’ll just have to read to find out.

 Click here to buy.

 Another March title to be on the lookout for is Brad Parks’